malagebidi/cnbeta/readme.txt

 == Tip ==

-The default thumbnail size specified in function.php is 72x72, as well as 144x144 and 216x216.
-It is recommended to set the three dimensions in the media size to 444x0, 888x0 and 1332x0, and use plugin to disable other sizes.
+All thumbnail sizes have been set in function.php, just use plugin to disable all other sizes.

 == Changelog ==